-(a) to deliver to the Company, BEFORE the vote is taken (no later than June 23, 2025), a statement of intent to dissent with respect to the share price offered by the Company in the reverse stock split; and

-(b) to NOT vote, or cause or permit any of the stockholder's shares to be voted, in favor of the reverse stock split.
+- (a) to deliver to the Company, BEFORE the vote is taken (no later than June 23, 2025), a statement of intent to dissent with respect to the share price offered by the Company in the reverse stock split; and - (b) to NOT vote, or cause or permit any of the stockholder's shares to be voted, in favor of the reverse stock split.

 Within 10 days after the approval of the reverse stock split (if approved), the Company will send a written notice (the "Notice of Dissenter's Rights") to all the record stockholders of the Company who exercised dissenter's rights.
-Pursuant to NRS 92A.430, the Notice of Dissenter's Rights will be accompanied by information that will: (a) state where the demand for payment must be sent and where and when certificates, if any, for Shares must be deposited; (b) inform the holders of Shares not represented by certificates to what extent the transfer of the Shares will be restricted after the demand for payment is received; (c) supply a form for demanding payment that includes the date of the first announcement to the news media or to the stockholders of the terms of the reverse stock split and requires that the person asserting dissenter's rights certify whether or not the person acquired beneficial ownership of the shares before that date; (d) set a date by which the Company must receive the demand for payment with respect to the shares unless the form is received by the Company by such specified date; and (f) be accompanied by a copy of NRS 92A.300 to 92A.500, inclusive.
+Pursuant to NRS 92A.430, the Notice of Dissenter's Rights will be accompanied by information that will: (a) state where the demand for payment must be sent and where and when certificates, if any, for Shares must be deposited; (b) inform the holders of Shares not represented by certificates to what extent the transfer of the Shares will be restricted after the demand for payment is received; (c) supply a form for demanding payment that includes the date of the first announcement to the news media or to the stockholders of the terms of the reverse stock split and requires that the person asserting dissenter's rights certify whether or not the person acquired beneficial ownership of the shares before that date; (d) set a date by which the Company must receive the demand for payment, which may not be less than 30 nor more than 60 days after the date the notice is delivered; (e) state that the stockholder shall be deemed to have waived the right to demand payment with respect to the shares unless the form is received by the Company by such specified date; and (f) be accompanied by a copy of NRS 92A.300 to 92A.500, inclusive.